A very fast paced exciting environment to work in.

 Answered 31 Dec 2018

-What is the interview process like at JD Sports Fashion?
+What is a typical day like for you at JD Sports Fashion?

 How long does it take to get hired from start to finish at JD Sports Fashion?
 What are the steps along the way?